build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 | ToC |
 |-----|

-## Step 1:  Deploy the aws-serverless-shopping-cart sample application
+## Step 1:  Deploy the aws-serverless-shopping-cart Sample Application

 The [aws-serverless-shopping-cart](https://github.com/aws-samples/aws-serverless-shopping-cart) application allows us to quickly deploy a serverless application that uses multiple AWS Lambda functions configured with AWS X-Ray distributed tracing turned on.
-This application also integrates with Amazon Cognito which we will leverage to identify and demonstrate user based tracing.
+This application also integrates with Amazon Cognito, which we will leverage to identify and demonstrate user based tracing.

 Clone the github repository and deploy the sample application using the [first deployment option](https://github.com/aws-samples/aws-serverless-shopping-cart#option-1---deploy-backend-and-run-frontend-locally).
 This will provide you with more control when we make changes, and allow you to develop and test the frontend interface more easily.
-Make sure that you set the environment variable **AWS_DEFAULT_REGION** when you initiate the deployment, otherwise you may receive an error.
+Make sure you set the environment variable **AWS_DEFAULT_REGION** when you initiate the deployment, otherwise you may receive an error.

-## Step 2:  Explore the tracing capabilities already implemented in the sample application
+## Step 2:  Explore the Tracing Capabilities Already Implemented in the Sample Application

 The sample application is already instrumented with AWS X-Ray to provide request tracing for the application.
 You will be enhancing this capability.
 Open the **backend/shopping-cart-service/list_cart.py** file in your cloned GitHub repository.
 This is the python code that gets executed when a user lists items in their shopping cart.
 You will notice that the code is already using [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/).
 This development toolkit makes it easy for you to instrument your applications with AWS X-Ray.
 The sample application includes annotations provided by the [Tracer](https://awslabs.github.io/aws-lambda-powertools-python/2.15.0/core/tracer/) utility class from the **aws_lambda_powertools** python package.
 The annotation `@tracer.capture_lambda_handler` is all that is needed to create an [AWS X-Ray annotation](https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html#xray-concepts-annotations) named **ColdStart** as well as an annotation identifying your service in X-Ray traces.
 It will also capture exceptions generated by your lambda function as AWS X-Ray metadata.

-Now, make sure your frontend is started and [running locally](https://github.com/aws-samples/aws-serverless-shopping-cart#run-the-frontend-locally) using the [first deployment option](https://github.com/aws-samples/aws-serverless-shopping-cart#option-1---deploy-backend-and-run-frontend-locally).
+Now make sure your frontend is started and [running locally](https://github.com/aws-samples/aws-serverless-shopping-cart#run-the-frontend-locally) using the [first deployment option](https://github.com/aws-samples/aws-serverless-shopping-cart#option-1---deploy-backend-and-run-frontend-locally).
 Load the frontend user interface by visiting [http://localhost:8080](http://localhost:8080/).
 Add a few products to your shopping cart.
 This will generate some requests to your backend AWS lambda functions named **aws-serverless-shopping-cart-shop-ListCartFunction-\<hash>** and **aws-serverless-shopping-cart-GetProductsFunction-\<hash>**.

 ![aws-serverless-shopping-cart user interface](images/aws-serverless-shopping-cart-ui.png)

-### Brief tour of the frontend code
+### Brief Tour of the Frontend Code

 You will first manually trace the user requests you just made when you accessed the application locally from your code, all the way through to the AWS services that were used to retrieve the product data displayed in your browser.
 The sample application is written using the [Vue.js](https://vuejs.org/) frontend framework.
 This tutorial skips the details of the overall application functionality and provides some basic high level information for you to orient yourself with the frontend application code so you can focus on the AWS X-Ray integration points.

 #### **frontend/src/main.js**

 This script creates the Vue application and loads the Vue components that make up the application.
 You can see that each component is loaded from a separate file in the **frontend/src/components** directory.
 You will focus on the shopping cart (**CartDrawer**) and product listing (**Product**) components.

 ```javascript